 - Eat grains, cereals and tubers.
 Foods such as brown rice, whole wheat bread, potatoes and yams can help strengthen the body’s production of blood and qi.

 - Keep your feet warm.
 If you have cold floors and tend to walk around barefoot at home, put on a pair of socks or slippers.
 The foot contains a number of points, called “meridians,” that are connected to different organs in your body.
 Wearing cozy socks or slippers promotes circulation and prevents yin energy from entering your body through your feet.

 - Stay out of the wind and rain – Keeping the wind and damp out of your body is especially important during your period.
 If you have to be out during windy or rainy weather, make sure to bring an umbrella and wear a warm jacket.

-If you are suffering painful periods and are wanting to find out how we can help you, an initial consultation will determine your own personal treatment plan and set you on a path back to health, please give us a call on (07) 5531 6461 or email us on email@example.com.
+If you are suffering painful periods and want to find out how we can help you, an initial consultation will determine your own personal treatment plan and set you on a path back to health.
+Please give us a call on (07) 5531 6461 or email us on email@example.com.

 © Haynes Acupuncture ™ Gold Coast 2019